 Recovery.com has connected directly with this treatment provider to validate the information in their profile.

-Situated in San Antonio, The Eating Recovery Center offers specialized inpatient and day treatment programs for adults, adolescents, and children with eating disorders and co-occurring mental health issues.
+Situated in San Antonio, The Eating Recovery Center offers specialized inpatient and day treatment programs for adults, adolescents (ages 13 to 17), and children (ages 8 to 12) with eating disorders and co-occurring mental health issues.
 Their holistic, evidence-based approach combines medical, psychological, and nutritional support to address complex cases, including anorexia, bulimia, ARFID, compulsive overeating, and orthorexia.
 The dedicated treatment team, consisting of psychiatrists, registered dietitians, family clinicians, nursing support, and educational specialists, provides personalized care in a safe and supportive environment.

 At The Eating Recovery Center, the clinicians use body image therapy, exposure therapy, acceptance and commitment therapy, dialectical behavior therapy, and cognitive behavioral therapy to help clients build resilience, navigate stress, and create lasting connections with others.
 Additionally, they offer group therapy, family therapy, and nutritional counseling to strengthen each client's recovery.